Not a Member ? I am a:

 Social Care Network Benefit

-Starting January 1, 2025, you can connect to organizations in your community that provide services to help with housing, food, transportation, and care management at no cost to you, through a regional Social Care Network (SCN).
+Starting January 1, 2025, you can receive screening and referral to existing local, state and federal services through regional Social Care Networks (SCNs).
+If you are eligible, these local groups can connect you to services in your community that help with housing, food, transportation, education, employment, and care management at no cost to you.

-• Through this SCN, all Medicaid members can meet with a Social Care Navigator who can check your eligibility for services that can help with your health and well-being.
-They will ask you questions to see where you might need some extra support.
+• After screening through the SCN, you and any interested member(s) in your household can meet with a Social Care Navigator who can confirm eligibility for services that can help with individual health and well-being.
+They may ask you or members in your household for supporting documentation to determine where extra support may be needed.

-• If you or your child qualifies for services, the Social Care Navigator can work with you to get the support you need.
-You may qualify for more than one service, depending on your situation.
+• If you or any member(s) in your household qualify for services, the Social Care Navigator can work with you to get the support needed.
+You may qualify for more than one service, depending on individual eligibility.
 These services include:

 • Housing and utilities support:

-• Installing home modifications like ramps, handrails, grab bars to make your home accessible and safe.
+• Installing home modifications like ramps, handrails, grab bars, pathways, electric door openers, widening of doorways, door and cabinet handles, bathroom facilities, kitchen cabinet or sinks, and non-skid surfaces to make your home accessible and safe.

 • Providing an air conditioner, heater, humidifier, or dehumidifier to help improve ventilation in your home.

-• Helping you find and apply for safe and stable housing in the community.
+• Helping you find and apply for safe and stable housing in the community which may include assistance with rent and utilities.

 • Nutrition support:

-• Getting help from a nutrition expert who will give you guidance and support in choosing healthy foods to meet your health needs and goals.
+• Getting help from a nutrition expert who will help you choose healthy foods to meet your health needs and goals.

-• Providing cooking supplies like pots, pans, microwave, refrigerator, and utensils to prepare meals.
+• Providing cooking supplies like pots, pans, utensils, a microwave, and a refrigerator to prepare meals.

 • Transportation services: